benroberts999/COSC3000/1-read_files/README.md

 | ![](./output/python.png) | ![](./output/gnuplot.png) | ![](./output/Mathematica.png)  |

-The C++ file just reads in the data.
+The C++ and C examples just reads in the data.
 There isn't a built-in C++ function for plotting (there are libraries, but they are not commonly used).
 Instead, you typically do any analysis inside the code, then output a text file for plotting.